Certified Devices

 - Send us a

-WebSocket payload or equivalent HTTP POST whenever the state of the device changes
+SET_CERTIFIED_DEVICESWebSocket payload or equivalent HTTP POST whenever the state of the device changes

 Yup, that's it.
 You give us the real-time info about any connected devices, and we'll handle the rest to make sure that anyone using your device will have an awesome experience.
-Your device will also have a CERTIFIED
+Your device will also have a CERTIFIED badge in Discord's audio settings, and really, who doesn't love badges?

 Connecting